Mu-ming Poo

-Mu-ming Poo (蒲慕明; born October 31, 1948) is a Chinese-American neuroscientist.
-He is the Paul Licht Distinguished Professor Emeritus at the University of California, Berkeley and the Founding Director of the Shanghai-based Institute of Neuroscience (ION) of the Chinese Academy of Sciences.
+Mu-ming Poo (蒲慕明; born October 31, 1948) is a Chinese neuroscientist.
+He is the Paul Licht Distinguished Professor Emeritus at the University of California, Berkeley and the Founding Director of the Shanghai-based Institute of Neuroscience (ION) of the Chinese Academy of Sciences (CAS).
 He was awarded the 2016 Gruber Prize in Neuroscience for his pioneering work on synaptic plasticity.
 At ION, Poo led a team of scientists that produced the world's first truly cloned primates, a pair of crab-eating macaques called Zhongzhong and Huahua in 2017, using somatic cell nuclear transfer (SCNT).

+Poo is academicians of National Academy of Sciences (NAS), Academia Sinica, and CAS.

-Early life
+Early life and education

 Poo was born in Nanjing, Jiangsu, China on October 31, 1948.
 When he was one, his family moved to Taiwan because of the Chinese Communist Revolution.
 Influenced by his father, an aeronautical engineer, he was interested in physics from a young age.
 He attended National Tsing Hua University in Taiwan, graduating with a degree in physics in 1970.

-Career in the US

 In 1970, he went to the United States to pursue graduate studies at Johns Hopkins University, where he became interested in biophysics.
 Under the guidance of Richard Cone, he developed the now widely used method to determine the kinetics of diffusion through cells, fluorescence recovery after photobleaching.
 His research was published in the major journal Nature in 1974.

+Career in the US

 After earning his PhD, he was a postdoctoral researcher at Purdue University, and became an assistant professor at the University of California, Irvine in 1976.
 He developed a new method to manipulate proteins in cell membranes called "in situ electrophoresis".

 In 1985, he moved to the Yale School of Medicine to conduct research in proteins and synapses.
 Later he became a professor at Columbia University and then at the University of California, San Diego in 1996.
 During this period he made significant discoveries in molecular neurobiology that developed into a new study area on neurotrophins.
-Poo and his colleagues also invented a new method called the "growth cone turning assay", now widely in neuroscience for measuring axon growth in reaction to proteins.
+Poo and his colleagues also invented a new method called the "growth cone turning assay", now widely used in neuroscience for measuring axon growth and guidance in reaction to extracellular guidance molecules and mechanical stimuli.

 He moved to the University of California, Berkeley in 2000, where he later became Paul Licht Distinguished Professor in Biology.
 At Berkeley, he made many new discoveries in understanding the factors that determine the development of axons and dendrites in neurons.
 He also made important discoveries in synaptic plasticity, demonstrating that spike-timing-dependent plasticity plays a crucial role in neuron connections.